 This press release shall not constitute an offer to sell or the solicitation of an offer to buy, nor shall there be any sale of these securities in any state or jurisdiction in which such offer, solicitation, or sale would be unlawful prior to registration or qualification under the securities laws of any such state or jurisdiction.

-About FOTV
+About FOTV Media Networks, Inc.

-FOTV [THIS WILL BE UPDATED] has over 70 million monthly unique users from around the globe who access 800+ free channels containing licensed, wholly owned, and original content across the genres of news, sports, movies, music, food, travel and more.
-It also offers social television, premium first tier movies, and over 45,000 VODs. iIt has recently purchased premium transactional video on demand platform CinemaNow, and the world’s largest digital music distribution site MondoTunes.
-FilmOn also recently launched Hologram USA Studios, to produce and distribute content based around holograms of superstars such as Whitney Houston, Billie Holliday and Buddy Holly.
-Founded in 2006, FilmOn is based in London, UK with offices in Beverly Hills, CA and Geneva, Switzerland.
+FOTV Media Networks, Inc. is made up of FilmOn TV Networks, CinemaNow, Hologram FOTV Productions.
+FilmOn TV, founded in 2006, [THIS WILL BE UPDATED] has is a leading IPTV company with over 70 70 million monthly unique users from around the globe who access 800+ free channels containing licensed, wholly owned, and original content across the genres of news, sports, movies, music, food, travel and more.
+It also offers social television, premium first tier movies, and over 45,000 VODs.
+FilmOn TV is also an independent TV Broadcaster broadcasting via Dish Network.
+The premiumIt has recently purchased premium transactional video on demand platform CinemaNow has deals with all major studios and broadcasters. , and the world’s largest digital music distribution site MondoTunes.
+FilmOn also recently launched Hologram USA Studios, to produceFOTV Productions produces and distribute content based around entertainment content with the holograms of superstars such as Whitney Houston, Billie Holliday and Buddy Holly.
+Founded in 2006, FilmOnFOTV is based in London, UK with offices in Beverly Hills, CA and Geneva, Switzerland.
 FilmOn TV is also an Independent TV Broadcaster broadcasting FOTV via Dish Network and Charter Cable and in the UK on Sky Channel 237.
-For more information please visit FilmOn.com.
+For more information please visit http://fotv.filmon.comFilmOn.com.